timescale/docs/timescaledb/quick-start/ruby.md

 ## Next steps

-Now that you're able to connect, read, and write to a TimescaleDB instance from your Python application, and generate the scaffolding necessary to build a new application from an existing TimescaleDB instance, be sure to check out these advanced TimescaleDB tutorials:
+Now that you're able to connect, read, and write to a TimescaleDB instance from your Ruby application, and generate the scaffolding necessary to build a new application from an existing TimescaleDB instance, be sure to check out these advanced TimescaleDB tutorials: